E-commerce Platform

 Mood Board

-When collecting images for my mood board I was very intentional about following the 5 senses to guide me.
-While some of the senses didn’t apply, sight, touch, and smell all led me to think of fresh and healthy with the sense of tech.
+When collecting images for my mood board, I was very intentional about following the 5 senses to guide me.
+While some of the senses didn’t apply, sight, touch, and smell all led me to think of fresh and healthy.

-I added photos of fresh and healthy food because I thought it was important to think about this flow and our costumers in the first place.
+I added photos of fresh and healthy food because I thought it was important to think about this flow and our customers in the first place.

-I wanted my users to feel and the smell from the fresh market.
+I wanted my users to feel the smell from the fresh market.

 Fresh colors such as greens and pink felt vibrant.